Lavish-Deba/ID-app/README.md

 This project is an application for a flutter ID as a developer. with contact details

-whta you will learn include adding network image(i used git), using listview, rows, colums and icons.
+what you will learn include, adding network-image(git-image was used), using listview, rows, colums and icons.

 A few resources to get you started if this is your first Flutter project: